Join us in Dover-Foxcroft

 The Maine Whoopie Pie Festival is the largest annual event in Piscataquis County.
 We’re thrilled to introduce so many people to the community we love, but there’s no way to do it all in one day!

-Whether you are looking for beach time, boating, and excellent fishing at Sebec Lake; quiet hikes on the Appalachian Trail; exploring our welcoming, walkable communities; live theater and movies at the Center Theatre; or the best coffee anywhere at Center Coffee House, we know once you visit Piscataquis County you’ll want to return.
+Whether you are looking for beach time, boating, and excellent fishing at Sebec Lake; quiet hikes on the Appalachian Trail; exploring our welcoming, walkable communities; or live theater and movies at the Center Theatre, we know once you visit Piscataquis County you’ll want to return.

 When people think about where they want to spend their work week, raise their children, experience the beauty of nature, or eventually retire, quality of life is a major factor.
 We have that, right here in the friendly communities, cultural heritage, wooded pathways, and pristine waters of Piscataquis County.

 For more information on Piscataquis, visit the Piscataquis Chamber of Commerce, Destination Moosehead Lake, and the Maine Highlands.